YE-ZINAN/YE-ZINAN.github.io/README.md

 Welcome to my Github page!
 I'm a Phd student of City University of Hong Kong.
 Reserach interest: Macroeconomics .

 ## Most excited:
-- 🌱 write & run do file code with python
+- 🌱 write & run do file code with python (generated with the help of GPT4)

 ## About Me